Spectrum of p-adic linear differential equations II: Variation of the spectrum: Continuity of the spectrum of an ultrametric operator

 \end{proof}

 \begin{Lem} Let $(U,V)$ be a pair of complementary subsets.
 Then

-where $D'$ is the disc in $\EE(U)$ complementary to $D$. \end{Lem} \begin{proof} It follows from the decomposition \eqref{eq:40}. \end{proof} \begin{Lem} Let $\Sigma\subset\Pf$ be a closed subset with $\Sigma\ne \emptyset$, $\Pf$.
-Then the intersection of the affinoid neighbourhoods of $\Sigma$ that belong to $\Af'$ coincides with $\Sigma$. \end{Lem} \begin{proof} Since $\Af'$ is stable under union and $\Sigma$ is compact, the $V\in\Af'$ containing $\Sigma$ form a basis of neighbourhoods of $\Sigma$.
+where $D'$ is the disk in $\EE(U)$ complementary to $D$. \end{Lem} \begin{proof} It follows from the decomposition in \eqref{eq:40}. \end{proof} \begin{Lem} Let $\Sigma\subset\Pf$ be a closed subset with $\Sigma\ne \emptyset$, $\Pf$.
+Then the intersection of affinoid neighborhoods of $\Sigma$ that belong to $\Af'$ coincides with $\Sigma$. \end{Lem} \begin{proof} Since $\Af'$ is stable under union and $\Sigma$ is compact, the $V\in\Af'$ containing $\Sigma$ form a basis of neighborhoods of $\Sigma$.
 Hence, the result holds. \end{proof}

 Let $V\in\Af$.
 We can represent $V$ as intersection $\bigcap_{i=1}^n V_i$ of elements in $\Af_d$ with $V_i\cup V_j=\Pf$ for $i\ne j$ as follows.
-Let $V'\in \Af_d$ such that $V\prec V'$ and let $U$ be a complementary set of $V'$.
+Let $V'\in \Af'$ such that $V\prec V'$ and let $U$ be a complementary set of $V'$.
 Then $\EE(V)\overset{\sim}{\to} \EE(U)$, $D\mapsto D'$.
 Let $U_1,\cdots, U_n$ be the connected components of $U$.
 We set $V_i=\bigcup_{D'\in \EE(U_i)}D$.
 Then we have

 This representation does not depend on the choice of $U$.

 \begin{exam} Let $V=\couf{0}{\fra{2}}{\frac{3}{2}}\cup \disf{0}{\fra{4}}$.
 Then $V=V_1\cap V_2$ with

 \end{exam}